-- report to you if we have applied any of the additional - We expect to certify the completion of the audit upon the completion of our work on the Council's VFM arrangements, which - powers and duties ascribed to us under the Act; and - to certify the closure of the audit.
+• report to you if we have applied any of the additional powers and duties ascribed to us under the Act; and will be reported in our Auditor's Annual Report.

+to certify the closure of the audit.

 Significant Matters

 We did not encounter any significant difficulties or identify any significant matters arising during our audit.